FourThievesVinegar/solderless-microlab/docs/motivation.md

 - Arduino + stepper motor shield
 - stepper motors

-(the stirring rod DC motor and limit switches are missing)
+(the stirring rod's DC motor and limit switches are missing)

 The user will select a recipe to make in the touch screen menu.
-The controller will them guide them, step-by-step, through the recipe and dispense the correct amount of reagents for them.
+The controller will guide them, step-by-step, through the recipe and automatically dispense the correct amount of reagents at the right times.

 ## Previous Solution